-‘Vanderpump Rules’ Cast ‘Distraught’ Over Stassi Schroeder, Kristen Doute Firings, Fear Show Won’t Be The Same
+‘Vanderpump Rules’ Cast Reportedly ‘Distraught’ Over Stassi Schroeder, Kristen Doute Firings

 Stassi and Kristen were two of the original stars of Vanderpump Rules.
 The current cast also includes Jax Taylor, Brittany Cartwright, Tom Sandoval, Ariana Madix, Tom Schwartz, Katie Maloney, Scheana Shay, Lala Kent, and James Kennedy, as well as several new faces that were added for Season 8.

-While her former castmates are concerned about the future of Vanderpump Rules, Stassi is reportedly an “emotional wreck” after being fired from the show she starred in since 2013 and now has “no no idea what to do.”
+While her former castmates are concerned about the future of Vanderpump Rules, Stassi is reportedly an “emotional wreck” after being fired from the show she starred in since 2013 and now has “no idea what to do.”
 The E! source said that the former Bravo star is no stranger to bad press but had hoped her latest scandal would eventually pass if she apologized for her past behavior.

 As for newcomers Brett and Max, the two were already on thin ice after their past racist social media activity came to light just as they made their debuts on Vanderpump Rules this season.